hyoshida1106/gview-site/content/en/docs/6_MainWindow/1_mainwindow/_index.md

 draft: false
 weight: 1
 description: >
     Describes the implementation of MainWindow.
+I have implemented a JavaFX (FXML) window in Kotlin using my own base class.
 ---

 This section describes the implementation of MainWindow.